nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-customize-the-html5-drag-and-drop-import-with-metadata-form.md

 ---
-title: How to Customize the HTML5 Drag and Drop Import with Metadata Form
+title: 'HOWTO: Customize the HTML5 Drag and Drop Import with Metadata Form'
 review:
     comment: ''
     date: '2016-12-19'